tramitit/guides/en/austria/passport_renewal.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn the steps to renew your expired passport in Austria.
-Find out the required documents, processing timelines, and service providers.
+description: Learn how to renew your Austrian passport.
+From required documents to procedure, our guide ensures a smooth renewal process.
+Plan ahead for hassle-free travel!
 draft: false
-meta_title: 'Austrian Passport Renewal: Required Steps and Documentation'
+meta_title: 'Guide to Austrian Passport Renewal: Steps and Essentials'
-title: 'Austrian Passport Renewal: Required Steps and Documentation'
+title: 'Guide to Austrian Passport Renewal: Steps and Essentials'
 translationKey: austria-passport_renewal
 ---

 ## Description
 ### What is it?